 Thursday, June 22

-- Driving International Awareness and Use of Regulatory Writing Guidelines: Japanese Case Study of the Clarity and Openness in Reporting (CORE) Reference Guidelines
+- Driving International Awareness and Use of Regulatory Writing Guidelines: Case Studies of the Clarity and Openness in Reporting (CORE) Reference Guidelines

 Need More on Medical Affairs and Scientific Communications?

 DIA’s Learning portfolio offers multiple face-to-face and online opportunities.
 Compliant medical communications for a global market demands a comprehensive action-plan to disseminate information and a need to efficiently evaluate potential sources of medical information across the increasingly complex network for media channels.
 DIA Learning solutions will provide individuals working in medical communications, medical information, medical writing, and field-based medical teams (medical science liaisons) with the most current information and skills needed to be successful in this rapidly changing field.